Grassmann number: Informal discussion

 Grassmann numbers are generated by anti-commuting elements or objects.
 The idea of anti-commuting objects arises in multiple areas of mathematics: they are typically seen in differential geometry, where the differential forms are anti-commuting.
-Differential forms are normally defined in terms of derivatives on a manifold; however, one can contemplate the situation where one "forgets" or "ignores" the existence of any underlying manifold, and "forgets" or "ignores" that the forms were defined as derivatives, and instead, simply contemplate a situation where one has objects that anti-commute, and have no other pre-defined or presupposed properties.
-Such objects form an algebra, and specifically the Grassmann algebra or exterior algebra.
+Differential forms are normally defined in terms of their action on the tangent space of the manifold; however, one can contemplate the situation where one "forgets" or "ignores" the existence of any underlying manifold, and "forgets" or "ignores" some structure, and instead, simply contemplate a situation where one has objects that anti-commute and form a vector space, and no other pre-defined or presupposed properties.
+Such objects, which, form an algebra under anti-commutation, are called the Grassmann algebra or Exterior algebra.

-The Grassmann numbers are elements of that algebra.
-The appellation of "number" is justified by the fact that they behave not unlike "ordinary" numbers: they can be added, multiplied and divided: they behave almost like a field.
+Having such motivation from differential geometry, and understanding that a Grassmann number is simply an element of that algebra, the appellation of "number" is justified by the fact that they behave not unlike "ordinary" numbers: they can be added, multiplied and even divided when they do have a non-zero scalar part: they behave almost like a field.
 More can be done: one can consider polynomials of Grassmann numbers, leading to the idea of holomorphic functions.
 One can take derivatives of such functions, and then consider the anti-derivatives as well.
 Each of these ideas can be carefully defined, and correspond reasonably well to the equivalent concepts from ordinary mathematics.
 The analogy does not stop there: one has an entire branch of supermathematics, where the analog of Euclidean space is superspace, the analog of a manifold is a supermanifold, the analog of a Lie algebra is a Lie superalgebra and so on.
 The Grassmann numbers are the underlying construct that make this all possible.